orange451/LWJGUI-Mobile/README.md

-# MiniJVM-TestApplication
+# LWJGUI-Mobile
-Attempt at getting LWJGUI to work with MiniJVM
+Port of LWJGUI for MiniJVM.